IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ![Frontend panel relation](images/frontend-panel-relation.svg)

-TomTom IndiGO frontends are designed around using the [MVVM pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) and [Android's Data Binding Library](https://developer.android.com/topic/libraries/data-binding).
+TomTom Digital Cockpit frontends are designed around using the [MVVM pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) and [Android's Data Binding Library](https://developer.android.com/topic/libraries/data-binding).
-TomTom IndiGO has many convenience classes to simplify using these.
+TomTom Digital Cockpit has many convenience classes to simplify using these.
 The [`platform_frontend_api_common_frontend`](TTIVI_PLATFORM_API) module contains the classes needed to create your own frontend, panel, and fragment using a `ViewModel` for the data-binding.